 The number of persons-per-household has been decreasing slowly over the past years, and is anticipated to continue to decrease moderately.
 The decreasing household size may be attributed to the attraction of first time homebuyers with no children (either as families or single), empty nesters, and single persons entering the local job market, and is relative to the national trend of smaller household sizes/fewer children.
-With a trend toward smaller households indicated, the availability of new residential opportunities at relatively affordable prices as compared to the overall metro Atlanta area will remain the primary draw for new residents.
 However, as a variety of market pressures increase the price of starter single-family housing, a small but growing share of new housing product is expected to be townhomes or similar attached product.

-Workforce Housing
+Essential Workforce Housing

 Within the County and its cities, there is a shortage of workforce housing.
 This is housing that is intended to meet the needs of "essential workers" in the community, including police officers, firefighters, teachers, medical personal, manufacturing and other service workers.
-In the single-family market, fewer new, lower priced detached homes are being built in Cherokee County.
-At the same time, there has been a significant increase in executive and move-up housing opportunities, particularly conservation subdivision developments, and subdivision communities with community amenities.
-The proportion of manufactured homes in the community, typically a valuable resource for lower-cost housing options, is decreasing, primarily due to aging and/or replacement of these types of housing, especially in the course of redevelopment.
+In the single-family market, fewer new, lower priced detached homes are being built in primarily due to aging and/or replacement of these types of housing, especially in the course of redevelopment.
+The development of attached housing is oftentimes met with resistance